-The funded status increased from 59.2% in the prior year to 71.8% at June 30, 2021.
-The funded status is at its highest level in 19 years.
-The primary reason for the sharp increase in the System's funded status is investment performance that greatly exceeded the assumed rate of return.
-Over time, the benefit structure of the plan, coupled with contributions and investment returns, are primary drivers of the funded status.
+The funded status decreased from 71.8% in the prior year to 64.5% at June 30, 2022.
+The primary reason for the decrease in the System's funded status is investment performance less than the assumed rate of return.
+Over time, the benefit structure of the plan, coupled with contributions and investment returns, are primary drivers of the funded status of the funded status.